 - Feeling empty and like you really have no feelings.
 You might feel like something isn’t right with you.
 You might realise that you don’t seem to feel all the emotions that other people do.
 You might say to yourself “Why don’t I feel things” or “Why do I feel empty?”.
 That pit in the bottom of your tummy and the feeling in your head like your brain is trying to escape when there is the slightest hint of conflict.

 - Not much of an idea of who you are.
 Pretty much a general lack of self-knowledge.
-By self- knowledge I mean what you like, what you don’t like.
-What you are good at and not so good at (anything to do with balance and sport right here).
+By self-knowledge, I mean what you like, what you don’t like.
+What you’re good at and not so good at (anything to do with balance and sport right here).
 Who you like and don’t like and why.
-People might always say to you “I feel like you are just going along with what I want to eat/do/watch.” and this might confuse the heck out of you.
+People might always say to you “I feel like you’re just going along with what I want to eat/do/watch.” and this might confuse the heck out of you.
 It’s just become easy and natural to go along with what other people want.
-If you are not asked as a kid what you like and if you don’t feel that what you like is ok – you will just put it all on the back shelf.
+If you’re not asked as a kid what you like and if you don’t feel that what you like is ok – you will just put it all on the back shelf.
 I have missed some seriously good food and movies, eating and watching stuff I didn’t like.
 Plus – I annoyed the hell out of the people I was with.
 They wanted to eat some stuff I liked and feel like I was letting them in.
 Be a part of my world.
 Trouble is – I had no idea what planet I was actually on.
 Let alone what I liked or felt.

 - A tendency to blame yourself for things, get angry at yourself and carry around a lot of guilt and shame.
 This is because you feel you should be happier, healthier, doing better, achieving more.
 You get my drift.
 If only you were better, thinner, prettier, brighter, shinier, more friendly ( insert whatever mattered to the people who were around you when you were a kid).